kimhclassroom/ics4u-portfolio-site-github-pages-jerryfang14/index.md

 ## About me
 I learnt python, java, and java processing.

 My hobbies include working out, piano, running.

-In the future I hope to be in a Stem branched career, such as health sciences or mechanical engineernig.
+In the future I hope to be in a Stem branched career, such as health sciences or mechanical engineering.

 I hope to learn Computer Science obviously, but more broadly, I hope to learn more computational and competition type problems you see on math contests to develop a wider range of knowledge and critical thinking.

 I am very interesting
 ---